kobbyga/Credit-Portfolio-Risk---Credit-Metrics/README.md

 ## Potential Extensions

 - **Gaussian or t-copula** to more flexibly model tail dependence between obligors beyond linear correlation
-- **CDS-implied PDs** to replace historical transition matrices with market-implied default probabilities, making the model forward-looking
+- **CDS implied PDs** to replace historical transition matrices with market-implied default probabilities, making the model forward-looking
 - **Incremental VaR** calculation to formally decompose portfolio risk to individual obligors
-- **Multi-period horizon** simulation to model the evolution of credit quality over 3–5 years
+- **Multi period horizon** simulation to model the evolution of credit quality over 3–5 years
 - **Interactive dashboard** using Plotly or Streamlit to allow scenario inputs to be adjusted dynamically

 ---